vitaly-t/iter-ops/src/ops/async/README.md

 ### EXAMPLE

-Below is a fairly complex example of using asynchronous iterables.
+Below is a fairly advanced example of using asynchronous iterables.
 Its purpose is mainly to show how several asynchronous operators can be used in combination.

 **Task**